-We will briefly review several examples of mass murder (the taking of more than two lives not during a time of war) committed by those who were allowed to govern all or part of the children of Israel.
+We will briefly review several examples of mass murder committed by those who were allowed to govern all or part of the children of Israel.
 It should be noted that these bloody, heinous acts carried out by these kings (and one queen) were not approved of by God and did not fulfill his will.

 Saul, wanting the priests put to death, is unable to get any of his Israel born servants to do the task.
 He then commands Doeg, an Edomite, to carry out the bloody task of mass murder.
 Doeg kills all eighty-five priests in attendance.
 Not content with such mass carnage, he zealously travels to Nob and slaughters most of its innocent inhabitants, including women, babies and even animals (see 1Samuel 22).

 The Gibeonites were a people living in Canaan long before the kings of Israel existed.
 They secured with Joshua an agreement that insured their survival and that they could continue living in the land in spite of it being part of what God gave his people (Joshua 9:3 - 15).